Analysing Data for Interpretation progression, 6th step

 - The mode is the number or value that occurs most frequently in the data.
 This statistic is least useful as often the mode does not give a very good description of the set.
 For example, 9 is the mode in the following set of values: 1, 1, 2, 2, 3, 4, 9, 9, 9.

-- Discuss with the learners relevant or authentic situations where it is necessary to understand ‘mean’ and how to calculate it.
+- Discuss with the learners relevant or authentic situations where it is necessary to have an understanding of the mean and how to calculate it.

 The guided teaching and learning sequence

 1.Discuss with the learners the understanding that both graphs and statistics can provide a sense of the shape of the data, including how spread out or how centred they are.
 Tell the learners that some statistics measure the spread of data and others measure how centred the data is.

 2. Ask the learners to explain what they think the mean of a set of numbers tells you.
 It is likely that the learners will have a variety of understandings of the concept of a mean including some or all of: